yosuke-furukawa/tower-of-babel/exercises/class_extend/problem.en.md

 # Problem

-Rewrite the classes written below in the `prototype` and `util.inherit` fashion with then new ES6 syntax.
+Rewrite the classes that written below in the `prototype` and `util.inherit` fashion with then new ES6 syntax.

 ```javascript
 var util = require('util');